gethomepage/homepage/docs/configs/services.md

 ## Ping

 Services may have an optional `ping` property that allows you to monitor the availability of an external host.
-As of v0.7.5, the ping feature uses the true ping command on the underlying host.
+As of v0.8.0, the ping feature attempts to use a true (ICMP) ping command on the underlying host.

 ```yaml
 - Group A: